MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxcircuitaddelements.md

 ### -param Elements

-TBD - An ACXELEMENT circuit object (TBD - array?) that will be added to the circuit.
+An ACXELEMENT circuit object (TBD - array?) that will be added to the circuit.

 `_In_reads_(ElementsCount) ACXELEMENT*   Elements,`